-They reduce entropy (disorder) and organize particular forms of order (value) among children in the name of learning patterns and language.
+They reduce entropy (disorder) and organize particular forms of order (value) in children’s mind in the name of learning patterns and language.
 They teach children particular configurations and methods of doing things like seeing, counting, describing and above all remembering.

-But Nature is full of autonomous learning among the young, entropy or disorder in order, chaos among likeness, destruction in the process of creation and generation of life from decomposition of living cells.
-The sun’s gravitational field created multiple forms of life on Earth and the Earth’s gravitational field opposed that to create our atmosphere and oceanosphere.
+Nature is full of autonomous learning among the young, entropy or disorder in order, chaos among likeness, destruction in the process of creation and generation of life from decomposition of living cells.
+The sun’s gravitational field created multiple forms of life on Earth and the Earth’s gravitational field opposed the sun’s gravity to create our atmosphere and oceanosphere.

 Languages developed not in schools and universities but in the chaotic exchanges in human community and from filiation from mother to daughter and sister languages keeping to phonological roots like Proto-Indo-European.
 The lexical coda of languages and their development show the treasure trove of learning that languages are and they don’t exist in labelled containers like Latin or Kannada or Bengali.